 The Silence of the Lambs

 Perhaps the most well-known Gein movie, and certainly one that has most-enhanced the killer's notoriety is The Silence of the Lambs.
-This 1991 movie, based on the book of the same name by Thomas Harris, follows James Gumb —aka Buffalo Bill—a flesh-obsessed serial killer who leaves his victims to starve in a well until their skin becomes slack enough to remove and fashion into a suit.
+This 1991 movie, based on the book of the same name by Thomas Harris, follows Jame Gumb —aka Buffalo Bill—a flesh-obsessed serial killer who leaves his victims to starve in a well until their skin becomes slack enough to remove and fashion into a suit.
 If there's one character more frightening than Anthony Hopkins' Hannibal 'The Cannibal' Lecter, it's a character based on Ed Gein.

 Ed and His Dead Mother